-On Kargil Vijay Diwas, PM Modi says valour of soldiers continue to inspire generations
+On Kargil Vijay Diwas, PM Modi says valour of soldiers continues to inspire generations

-In his ‘Mann ki Baat’ programme, Modi also said that India’s coronavirus recovery rate was better than many other countries.
+In his ‘Mann ki Baat’ programme, Modi also said that India’s coronavirus recovery rate was better than that of other countries.

 Prime Minister Narendra Modi on Sunday paid tribute to Indian soldiers who fought the Kargil war in 1999, on the occasion of Kargil Vijay Diwas.